vrtmrz/vrtmrz/README.md

 Also, I might post also some miscellaneous 'busy' reason reports here.

 ## Excuses
-You may have noticed a decline in the frequency of my updates.
-This, I regret to inform, is due to a spot of misfortune that has befallen my dear loved family.
-However, you need not fret!
-I have lost neither my passion nor my resolve.
-Though my responses may be fragmented for a time, rest assured, I shall make a full return.
+Regrettably, I must inform you that our beloved mother has passed away.
+I trust that this sentiment will resonate: I have not lost my passion nor my resolve.

-Updates would be done properly!
+I shall uphold our obligations with the utmost gratitude and respect and return shortly.